agathis-project/salix-arctica/README.md

     are backwards compatible; virtually any eMMC memory in 100Ball package should fit the design.

-  - transfer speed up to 48MByte/s
+  - transfer speed up to 48MByte/s.

-- the SD-Card memory use a hinge micro-SD card socket and any uSD card should fit the bill
+- the **SD-Card memory** use a hinge micro-SD card socket; any uSD card that meet the speed specified below should fit:

   - connected to port mmc0 on AM3356 uP using 3.3V signaling interface.

-  - the device is operated from V3P3; the power supply is turned off by cutting the VSS line; assert EN-SDCARD signal HIGH to turn-on the power.
+  - the device is operated from V3P3; the power supply is turned off by cutting the VSS line.

+  -	assert EN-SDCARD (uC port PE6, ball# E7) HIGH to turn-on the power.

   - see "SYSBOOT configuration" chapter for booting options.

-  - transfer speed in boot mode: 10MHz or up to 20MByte/s
+  - transfer speed in boot mode: 10MHz or up to 5MByte/s

   - transfer speed in normal operation: up to 24MByte/s